Zolmitriptan is indicated for the acute treatment of migraine with or without aura in adults.

-- Zolmitriptan orally disintegrating tablets are not indicated for the prevention of migraine attacks.
+- Zolmitriptan is not indicated for the prevention of migraine attacks.

 - Safety and effectiveness of zolmitriptan have not been established for cluster headache.

-The recommended starting dose of zolmitriptan tablets is 1.25 mg or 2.5 mg.
+The recommended starting dose of zolmitriptan tablet is 1.25 mg or 2.5 mg.
 The 1.25 mg dose can be achieved by manually breaking the functionally-scored 2.5 mg tablet in half.
-The maximum recommended single dose of zolmitriptan tablets is 5 mg.
+The maximum recommended single dose of zolmitriptan tablet is 5 mg.

 In controlled clinical trials, a greater proportion of patients had headache response following a 2.5 mg or 5 mg dose than following a 1 mg dose.
 There was little added benefit from the 5 mg dose compared to the 2.5 mg dose, but adverse reactions were more frequent with the 5 mg dose.

 If the migraine has not resolved by 2 hours after taking zolmitriptan, or returns after a transient improvement, a second dose may be administered at least 2 hours after the first dose.
 The maximum daily dose is 10 mg in any 24-hour period.